 Headlining around L.A., the group was discovered and invited to play in Europe and Scandinavia.
 Touring Europe three times, The Mustangs played clubs and festivals including SXSW and the renowned Roskilde Festival, where they were featured along with Edie Brickell and the New Bohemians, and The Stray Cats.
 Back in the US, the band made a special guest appearance on an NBC TV sitcom about a record label (“Throb”), and their live performance was written into the script.

 During the mid-90s, members of the group parted ways to pursue other musical interests, following their hearts to different parts of the country.
-Lead singer/songwriter and acoustic guitarist Suzanna Spring relocated to Nashville, where she released a solo album, receiving Music Row Magazine’s Discovery Award, and worked as a songwriter for Bluewater Music.
+Lead singer/songwriter and acoustic guitarist Suzanna Spring relocated to Nashville, where she released a solo album, received Music Row Magazine’s Discovery Award, and worked as a songwriter for Bluewater Music.
 Bassist/vocalist Holly Montgomery headed to the east coast and successfully pursued a career as a solo artist and studio musician, releasing two solo CDs to critical acclaim and local notoriety.
-Lead guitarist Sherry Rayn Barnett played with several groups in Los Angeles, while becoming a widely-known music photographer.
+Lead guitarist Sherry Rayn Barnett played with several groups in Los Angeles while becoming a widely-known music photographer.
 For every single Mustang, they’ve continued to actively realize their dreams … both in music and related creative fields.

 After rekindling interests and talking about new songs, this dynamic new formation of the band decided to head back to the studio to see what kind of music they’d make today.
 They found their sweet spot still features the same three- and four-part vocal harmonies, electric lead and acoustic guitars, fiddle, bass, and drums that gave them such a unique sound.